Ocado, 2024

 Why not just automate stock timings?

-The data science team did.
-They trained a machine learning model to predict put-away times based on real behaviour.
-The result?
-About 12% fewer substitutions and shortages.
+Our data science did: they trained a machine learning model to predict putaway times based on historical operational behaviour.
+In simulation, this reduced substitutions and shortages by ~12%.

-But we realised the model didn't account for future disruptions and so we wanted to introduce a tool that allowed managers to override the predictions as needed.
+However, we realised the model didn’t account for future disruptions, so with the team, I introduced a tool that allowed managers to override predictions when needed.

 People in a warehouse aisle, with products stocked to the left and order crates on the right ready for customer orders

-I identified 2 main scenarios from users that guided our designs: to be able to store and sell very short shelf-life products, and to allow for longer put away times for when unexpected disruptions occur.
+I identified 2 main scenarios from users that guided my designs: to be able to store and sell short shelf-life products quickly, and to allow for longer putaway times for when unexpected disruptions occur.

-Public holidays and weekends meant fewer staff were available to put stock away.
+Public holidays and weekends meant fewer staff available.

-Bulkier and promotional products with larger packaging require extra time to be put away.
+Bulkier and promotional products with larger packaging need extra time.

 Short-life products like sushi have a higher risk of going to waste and must be stored and sold quickly in the chilled part of the warehouse, well before the 6-hour mark.